1935 Suvalkija farmers' strike: Trials and executions

 938 people received administrative sentences (i.e. without trial).
 A total of 253 people were tried by a military court (due to martial law which was in effect in Lithuania).
 Trials continued until 1938.
 Attorneys Antanas Tumėnas, Mykolas Sleževičius, Liuda Purėnienė represented some of the defendants pro bono.
 19 people received death sentences, but 14 were pardoned by the president.
 8 people received life sentences, 184 people received 1 to 15 years in prison.
 Many of the sentences were later commuted.
 For example, Jurgis Čėsna was initially sentenced to death, but was released in May 1938.

 Four people (Petras Šarkauskas, (Note: Petras Šarkauskas (born 1905) owned 51 ha of land.
 He was a member of the Lithuanian Riflemen's Union and a secretary of a local chapter of the Lithuanian Nationalist Union in Kaupiškiai.)
 Bronius Pratasevičius, (Note: Bronius Pratasevičius (born 1908) owned 21 ha of land.
 He did not belong to any organizations.)
 Kazys Narkevičius, (Note: Kazys Narkevičius (born 1899) owned 21 ha of land.
-He was previously sentenced for involvement in the pro-Soviet soldier revolt in 1920 and for making moonshine.
-He was a treasurer of a local chapter of Farmers' Unity.) and Alfonsas Petrauskas (Note: Alfonsas Petrauskas (born 1908) lived with parents who owned 51 ha of land.
+He was previously sentenced for involvement in the Kaunas garrison mutiny in 1920 and for making moonshine.
+He was a treasurer of a local chapter of the Farmers' Unity.) and Alfonsas Petrauskas (Note: Alfonsas Petrauskas (born 1908) lived with parents who owned 51 ha of land.
 He was a member of the Catholic youth organization Pavasaris.)) were executed by a firing squad at the VI Fort of Kaunas Fortress at 3:33 am on 23 May 1935.
 They organized a group of men who transported anti-government proclamations from Germany (police confiscated 25,680 copies), kept a cache of weapons and bullets, and attacked a farmer returning from a market.
 ELTA, the Lithuanian news agency, disseminated a press release about their execution which included and unsigned explanation that these men maintained contacts with foreign anti-government agents (i.e. Germany) and thus could not be pardoned.

 The fifth person (Aleksandras Maurušaitis) was executed in the gas chamber on 21 October 1937.
 Among other crimes, Maurušaitis was accused of murder, arson at the farm of Jonas Pranas Aleksa (former Minister of Agriculture), shootout with the police while resisting arrest.

 In September 1940, three months after the Soviet occupation of Lithuania, Soviet police arrested police officer Mikas Radzevičius for shooting at the strikers in Veiveriai.